alythobani/reddit-auto-show-more-comments-chrome/README.md

 ## Feedback

-I probably can't dedicate much time to this project, nor guarantee a response, but feel free to [open an issue](https://github.com/alythobani/reddit-auto-show-all-comments-chrome-extension/issues) for any bug reports or feature requests.
+I probably can't dedicate much time to this project, nor guarantee a response, but feel free to [open an issue](https://github.com/alythobani/reddit-auto-show-all-comments-chrome-extension/issues) for any bug reports or suggestions.
 Also feel free to submit a pull request or fork the project.

 Have a great day and try to make someone else's day great too :)